kionell/osu-parsers/README.md

 ## Storyboard decoding

-Storyboard decoder is used to read .osb files and convert it to a Storyboard object.
+Storyboard decoder is used to read .osb files and convert them to the Storyboard objects.
 This decoder is also fully synchronous with no async support at all.

 As in beatmap decoder, there are 3 ways to decode your .osb files: